 RELATED: Upper East Side Kids Neighborhood Guide

 Get creative at the isle's Imagination Playground.
-Photo by Daniela Velasco/courtesy of Franklin D. Roosevelt Four Freedoms Park.
+Photo by Daniela Velasco for Franklin D. Roosevelt Four Freedoms Park

 7. Build with the giant blue blocks at the David Rockwell-designed Imagination Playground near the FDR Memorial on select summer weekends.

 8. Try a drop-in yoga class on the lawn at Four Freedoms Park.